How to make dandelion art triptych

 I started off by roughly sketching my design onto the SupaWood with a pencil.
 It really was a rough sketch at the beginning and I erased here and there until happy with the final result.
 I have included the design below for anyone who wants to make their own dandelion art triptych.
 All panels are placed together when you sketch, so that the drawing flows across all the panels.

 What's nice about adding this relief is that you don't have to worry about it being perfect.
-Any defects in the finish only add to the effect - as you can see in the final result.
+Any defects in the finish only add to the effect. - as you can see in the final result.

 After letting the paint dry hard, I then took the panels outdoor to spray them.
 Don't spray if the raised design is still soft or you will spoil the effect.
+The paint or glue needs to be completely hard.

 Here is what the spray painted panel looks like after two coats.
 That's why I love Rust-Oleum spray paint... you don't need to apply coat, after coat, after coat of spray paint to get a fantastic finish.